jeongeonp/jeongeonp.github.io/index.md

 <p>

-I am interested in supporting individuals and groups to <b>effectively navigate, comprehend, and utilize information</b> in connection to their <b>unique preferences, values, or contexts</b>.
+My research interest is in Human-Computer Interaction (HCI), Human-AI Interaction (HAI), and Social Computing.
+I am interested in supporting individuals and groups to <b>effectively navigate, comprehend, and utilize information on the web</b> in connection to their <b>unique preferences and contexts</b>.
 To do so, I design and build interactive systems utilizing large-scale crowdsourced information and AI techniques. </p> <p>
-These days, I am particularly interested in how human(s) and agent(s) can collaborate to complete a task, in the context of designing public speech. <!--in the following keywords: large-language model (LLM), multiple conversational agents, and feedback generation.-->
+These days, I am interested in how we could support collaboration between human(s) and agent(s), particularly in the context of public speech practice. <!--in the following keywords: large-language model (LLM), multiple conversational agents, and feedback generation.-->

 </p>

 <!--
 I am interested in supporting people to <b>effectively navigate, comprehend, and utilize information</b> in tasks and contexts that requires <b>complex information or opinions</b>.
-By designing and building interactive systems with AI techniques and/or crowdsourcing, I aim to not only support the process to be more efficient but also enhance the confidence and long-term abilities of people in long-term.-->
+By designing and building interactive systems with AI techniques and/or crowdsourcing, I aim to not only support the process to be more efficient but also enhance the confidence and long-term abilities of people in long-term.

 <p>
 My most recent project aimed to support unfamiliar decision-making by designing multi-agent conversational interactions powered by LLMs.

 </p>
+-->
 <p>
 Send me an email if you want to chat about research, life, or anything! <br/>
   <i><b>I am a Ph.D. applicant for Fall 2024!</b></i>